makeabilitylab/physcomp/esp32/tone.md

 {: .fs-1 }
 -->

 This tone API is simple and well-understood.
-It's implemented in [ArduinoCore-avr](https://github.com/arduino/ArduinoCore-avr) ([Tone.cpp](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Tone.cpp)) and in [ArduinoCore-samd](https://github.com/arduino/ArduinoCore-samd) ([Tone.cpp](https://github.com/arduino/ArduinoCore-samd/blob/master/cores/arduino/Tone.cpp)).
+It's implemented core Arduino, including for AVR-based microcontrollers—[ArduinoCore-avr](https://github.com/arduino/ArduinoCore-avr) ([Tone.cpp](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Tone.cpp))—and SAMD-based microcontrollers— [ArduinoCore-samd](https://github.com/arduino/ArduinoCore-samd) ([Tone.cpp](https://github.com/arduino/ArduinoCore-samd/blob/master/cores/arduino/Tone.cpp)).

 To generate the PWM waveforms and to track play tone duration, the tone library uses hardware timers.
 However, these hardware timers and the functionality therein differs widely depending on microcontroller chip.
-The Atmel microcontrollers like the [ATmega328](https://www.microchip.com/wwwproducts/en/ATmega328) used on the Arduino Uno and [ATmega32u4](https://www.microchip.com/wwwproducts/en/atmega32u4) handle them one way while the Atmel [SAMD21 microcontrollers](https://www.seeedstudio.com/blog/2020/01/09/samd21-arduino-boards-which-one-should-you-use/) handle them another.
+The Atmel AVR microcontrollers like the [ATmega328](https://www.microchip.com/wwwproducts/en/ATmega328) used on the Arduino Uno and [ATmega32u4](https://www.microchip.com/wwwproducts/en/atmega32u4) handle them one way while the Atmel [SAMD21 microcontrollers](https://www.seeedstudio.com/blog/2020/01/09/samd21-arduino-boards-which-one-should-you-use/) handle them another.
 Even for just AVR-based microcontrollers, there is a lot of nuance and differences—see the `#ifdef` in [Tone.cpp](https://github.com/arduino/ArduinoCore-avr/blob/master/cores/arduino/Tone.cpp) for [ArduinoCore-avr](https://github.com/arduino/ArduinoCore-avr).

 And, most relevantly for us, Expressif decided **not** to implement tone into [arduino-esp32](https://github.com/espressif/arduino-esp32).
 So, what can we do?

 ## Playing tones on ESP32

 Even though [`tone()`](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) is not available on the ESP32, things are not as dire as they seem.
-As Thomas Countz points out on [GitHub Issue #1720](https://github.com/espressif/arduino-esp32/issues/1720#issuecomment-782876308) in the [`arduino-esp32`](https://github.com/espressif/arduino-esp32) repo, the [LEDC PWM library](https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/esp32-hal-ledc.c)—which we used in our [ESP32 LED Fade lesson](led-fade.md)—actually has tone related methods, including:
+As Thomas Countz points out on [GitHub Issue #1720](https://github.com/espressif/arduino-esp32/issues/1720#issuecomment-782876308), the [LEDC PWM library](https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/esp32-hal-ledc.c)—which we used in our [ESP32 LED Fade lesson](led-fade.md)—actually has tone related methods, including:

 {% highlight C %}
 double ledcWriteTone(uint8_t chan, double freq)